stephaneVercouillieBMID/slate/source/v2/draft.html.md

 ###  Specifing the WYSIWYS template

-The itsme Confirm is based on the notion of template, which helps pre-structure the action screen in the itsme app.
-Using one of the available templates MUST be specified to form a valid Confirm Authentication Request.
+The itsme **Confirm** is based on the notion of template, which helps pre-structure the action screen in the itsme app.
+Using one of the available templates MUST be specified to form a valid **Confirm** Authentication Request.
 There are currently two templates available.

+<aside class="notice">If one of these template is used, the other MUST NOT be used in the same request.</aside>

 **Advanced Payment template**